1964 Indianapolis 500: Practice and qualifying

 During practice, it was discovered immediately that the car's handling was seriously flawed.
 Masten Gregory complained that aerodynamic lift reduced the steering response.
 Gregory suffered a crash on May 6, and quit the team due to what he believed was a terribly-handling car.

 Dave MacDonald managed to qualify his car without incident.
 Eddie Johnson qualified the second team car.
 On Carburetion Day, MacDonald tested the car, with conflicting accounts on whether he ever drove with a full load of fuel.
 Other drivers in the paddock were known to be concerned about the car, and at least one account claimed that 1963 pole winner and reigning Formula One World Champion Jim Clark advised MacDonald to get out of the car.
 Another Formula One driver and future Indy 500 winner Graham Hill had actually tested the car at the speedway in 1963 but had refused to drive it because of its bad handling.

+The Thompson team conducted aerodynamic testing with wool tufts and confirmed that the full body over the tires was creating lift.
+The body was cut away over the tires.